acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 <link>http://www.consultingsmiths.com/boring-and-dangerous/</link>
 Wed, 06 Mar 2019 13:57:52
 http://www.consultingsmiths.com/?p=1211
 <p>&ldquo;Life is intrinsically, well, boring and dangerous at the same time &rdquo;¦ At any given moment the floor may open up.
-Of course, it almost never does; that&rdquo;™s what makes it so boring.&rdquo; &mdash; Edward J. Gorey</p>
+Of course, it almost never does; that&rdquo;s what makes it so boring.&rdquo; &mdash; Edward J. Gorey</p>
 1211
 2019-03-06 08:57:52
 2019-03-06 13:57:52